eduflm/Perceptrons/readme.md

-# perceptron-for-iris
+# Perceptrons

-## Perceptron algorithm for iris dataset classification
+## Perceptron algorithm used to classify some stuff

-Numpy is required